pspete/psPAS/README.md

 ## psPAS Functions

-Your version of CyberArk determines which functions of psPAS will be supported.
+The commands that are accessible in psPAS are described in this section, along with any possible version requirements.

-Check the below table to determine what is available for you to use.
+Which particular psPAS commands and parameters available for use depends on your version of CyberArk.

-The CyberArk Version listed is the minimum required to use the function.
+Your specific CyberArk version should be compatible and be able to be used with the most recent psPAS version.

-The module will attempt to confirm that your version of CyberArk meets the minimum
+The documentation for the command may include more explicit information on the version requirements for certain parameters.

-version requirement (if you are using version 9.7+, and the function being invoked
+The module will attempt to confirm that your version of CyberArk meets the minimum version requirement of any psPAS command being run,

-requires version 9.8+).
+and may prevent operations from being executed if version requirement thresholds are not satisfied.

 Check the output of `Get-Help` for the `psPAS` functions for further details of available parameters and version requirements.